1

 自河決瓠子後二十餘歲,歲因以數不登,而梁楚之地尤甚。 天子既封禪巡祭山川,其明年,旱,乾封少雨。 天子乃使汲仁、郭昌發卒數萬人塞瓠子決。 於是天子已用事萬里沙,則還自臨決河,沈白馬玉璧于河,令群臣從官自將軍已下皆負薪窴決河。 是時東郡燒草,以故薪柴少,而下淇園之竹以為楗。

-More than twenty years after the Yellow River burst at Huzi, the years were repeatedly not abundant, and the lands of Liang and Chu were especially severe.
-The Son of Heaven having performed the feng and shan and toured and sacrificed to the mountains and rivers, the next year there was a drought, with dry feng and little rain.
-The Son of Heaven then sent Ji Ren and Guo Chang to raise troops numbering tens of thousands to block the breach at Huzi.
-Therefore, the Son of Heaven having performed rites at Wanli Sha, then returned and personally viewed the breached river, sank a white horse and jade bi into the river, and ordered all court officials and attendants from the generals down to carry firewood and fill the breached river.
-At this time, Dongjun had burned grass, and because firewood was few, they cut down the bamboo of the Qi garden to make stakes.
+More than twenty years after the Yellow River breached at Huzi, harvests failed repeatedly, and the lands of Liang and Chu suffered especially badly.
+After the Son of Heaven performed the fengshan rites, inspected the mountains and rivers, and offered sacrifices to them, drought came the following year, and Qianfeng received little rain.
+The Son of Heaven then sent Ji Ren and Guo Chang to mobilize tens of thousands of soldiers and close the breach at Huzi.
+When the Son of Heaven had performed the rites at Wanli Sha, he returned and personally inspected the breached river, sank a white horse and a jade bi into it, and ordered all the officials and attendants, from the generals down, to carry firewood and fill the breach.
+At that time Dongjun had burned off the grass, and because firewood was scarce, bamboo from the Qi garden was felled and used as stakes.

 12